[This page was updated with new info from April 14, 2020]

 - For the FORCE11 Scholarly Communication Institute (FSCI) scheduled for Los Angeles in August 2020: We will no longer host the 2020 in-person edition of our week-long institute.
 FSCI coordinators and instructors are actively exploring interactive online events and educational activities to be held during 2020.
 Please consult the FSCI2020 website for further details as these plans emerge.

-- For the FORCE11 annual conference, planned for Donostia San Sebastián, Spain in October 2020: We will likely not move forward in October 2020, and are exploring potential to host at a future point.
-To be kept up-to-date as plans change, please join the FORCE11 community (there is no fee).
+- For the FORCE11 annual conference, planned for Donostia San Sebastián, Spain in October 2020: [Update] April 14: 2020: FORCE2020 has been postponed.
+Please plan to join us in October 2021.
+To be kept up-to-date as plans emerge, please join the FORCE11 community (there is no fee).

 - To help the community stay in touch and continue to collaborate, we encourage you to consider FORCE11 Working Groups, which we know are powerful channels for collaboration around the world.
 To learn more and apply to start a FORCE11 Working Group, visit our website.